-Below you’ll find answers to the questions we get asked the most about from people applying to be a member North East Open Studios.
+Here you’ll find answers to the questions asked most often by people applying to be members of North East Open Studios.

-Membership of North East Open Studios (NEOS) is open to artists, makers and craft persons, whose main residence & practice is within the North East of Scotland geographic area shown below and defined as north of a line drawn from Montrose to Inverness.
+Membership of North East Open Studios (NEOS) is open to artists, makers and craftspeople whose main residence and practice is within the North East of Scotland geographic area shown below and defined as north of a line drawn from Montrose to Inverness.

-Artists outwith the area cannot participate in NEOS unless they are sponsored by another NEOS member and they must be able to demonstrate a connection with the NE area.
-The sponsored application must be approved by NE Open Studios Committee by completing and submitting this form.
-(Save this to your computer where it can be filled in interactively, or printed out, scanned and saved for returning in an email.
+Artists outwith the area cannot participate in NEOS unless they are sponsored by another NEOS member and they can demonstrate a connection with the NEOS area.
+This form must be completed and submitted for approval by the NEOS committee.
+(Save it to your computer where it can be filled in interactively, or printed out, scanned and saved for returning by email.
 Details are on the form.)
 Please note there is an earlier closing date for these applications.

-This website will be open for sign-up from the 1st to 31st March 2019.
-Please note if you are an out-of-area person or a group then your application form needs to be completed by 14th March with your online application completed by 24th March.
+This website is open for sign-up from the 1st to 31st March each year.
+Please note if you are an out-of-area applicant then both your online application and application form needs to be completed by 14th March.
 (Unfortunately, due to printing and website deadlines, no entries can be accepted outwith these dates.)

 Conditions of entry are available here.